 Some Thoughts on the Budget

 I like to save money just as much as the next person.
-As near as I can tell, refill razor blades cost over $2 each.
+As near as I can tell, refill razor blades are expensive.
 Let’s say you can get one month’s use out or each.
 That would be $24 a year.
 If you could double their life by sharpening the blades on a pair of blue jeans, you would save $12 right off the bat.

 How many times can you re-sharpen the razor blades?
 Time will tell but if you ask me, my best guess is that you can re-sharpen then at least twice, if not more.
 It certainly is worth a try.

 What started out as a great Wednesday shortly turned into a bloody mess.
 The short version of the story is that Shelly, aka the Survival Husband, decided to touch up his bald head with a dull razor blade.
 What happened next was a scrape about one and a half inches long and a half inch wide.
 Who would have thought that so much blood could pour out of such a small wound.